cnerg/templates/README.md

 ## File Structure:

  - `example-thesis.tex`: This is the main LaTeX file that points to all other information.
-This files is meant to be edited.
+This file is meant to be edited.
 See below for specific inputs for this file.

  - `includes/`: contains all information related to formatting and settings for the document